openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/CA_ProctoredExams.rst

 exam.

-For more information about the technical requirements for taking a proctored exam, and edX's Online Proctoring Rules, see :ref:`Preparing Learners for Proctored Exams`.
+For more information about the technical requirements for taking a proctored exam, and edX's :ref:`Online Proctoring Rules <Online Proctoring Rules>`, see :ref:`Preparing Learners for Proctored Exams`.

 ===============================
 Proctored Exam Session Results